stacks-network/docs/_storage/amazon-s3-deploy.md

    <tbody>
       <tr>
          <td><code>certbot</code></td>
-         <td>Service running Let's Encrypt <code>certbot</code> client to support SSL.
+         <td>This service runs every 12 hours so you may not see it in the output.
+The service runs Let's Encrypt <code>certbot</code> client to support SSL.
 Certbot renews your certificates and reloads Nginx to pick up the changes.
 This service will run 2x per day checking if the certificate needs to be renewed. </td>
       </tr>
       <tr>
          <td><code>nginx</code></td>